Arshaan-256/he-soc/README.md

 	**Debugging**
    	1. **Error** `Failed to open design unit file "./he-soc/hardware/tb/vip/hyperflash_model/s26ks512s.v" in read mode.`

    	   Make sure you have imported the verification IPs (VIPs) to the correct location (Step 4).
+Sometimes this error persists despite this but in that case, the simulation still runs.

 	2. **Error** `pmc_op_e`-like defines not found for **Advanced Performance Monitoring Unit**